marmelab/react-admin/docs/SolarLayout.md

 Besides, this default menu has a secondary sliding panel.

 If you have an `authProvider`, this secondary sliding panel will show the user full name when available from the `authProvider.getIdentity` function and a logout button.
-If the user full name is not available, it will display a the logout button only.
+If the user full name is not available, it will display a logout button only.

 If you have configured a dark theme, the secondary sliding panel will show a button to toggle it.